Ictinia mississippiensis

 Successful breeding has occurred at North Platte beginning 2012, when a chick was raised to fledging stage but died 29 Aug (Silcock 2012).
 Two nests in 2013 had fledglings, but storms blew the young out of the nests; the young were taken to Raptor Recovery.
 Two nests were found in 2014, but outcomes were not reported.
 Three were at Centennial Park, North Platte 26-27 Aug 2015 and since through 2023, suggesting ongoing breeding there, and three were in North Platte 31 May-3 Jul 2017 including a juvenile 3 Jul.
 At least 13 were present 30 Jun 2018, nestlings were photographed 10 Jul, and a fledgling 4 Aug.
 In 2019 an incubating adult was photographed 5 Jul, and a newly fledged juvenile was seen with an adult 17 Aug.
 An adult had arrived in 2020 by 5 May, and 18 were present 15 Jul, although no nests were reported.
 A good tally at North Platte was 21 on 10 Jul 2021, and 12 adults and immatures were at the nesting locations 6 Aug 2023, and reports continued in 2024.

 In McCook, Red Willow Co, three were present all summer through at least 28 Jul 2012 although no nest was found.
 In 2017, 3-4 were present and, while two large nests were found, they were not conclusively identified as of this species.
 However, nesting occurred in 2021 (Chuck Krysel, personal communication) and again in 2022 (Joyce Warnock, personal communication).
-Five were in McCook 19 Jul 2024.
+Five were in McCook 19 Jul 2024 and an adult was feeding nestlings 5 Aug.

-At Kearney, where breeding as not been confirmed, up to four were seen near 27th St and First Ave 10 Jun-6 Jul 2016, including one “plucking leaves” 12 Jun.
-Reports in Kearney in 2024 were of three singles 21-25 Jul.
+At Kearney, Buffalo Co, where breeding as not been confirmed, up to four were seen near 27th St and First Ave 10 Jun-6 Jul 2016, including one “plucking leaves” 12 Jun.
+Reports in Kearney in 2024 were of at least three 21-25 Jul, and an apparent pair at 30th and 2nd 7-15 Aug.

 The species has been seen in Hastings, Adams Co since about 2015, including two 2-14 Jun 2020, but no nests had been found until 2022, when a probable nest site with two fledged juveniles nearby was discovered 1 Sep (Paul Dunbar, personal communication).
 Nesting was confirmed in 2023 after two adults were first noted 8 Jun, copulation and nest building were seen on and after 25 Jun, and a fledged juvenile was photographed 26 Aug (Kelly Ruxton, personal communication).
-An adult had returned to this nest site by 3 May 2024 (Kelly Ruxton, personal communication).
+An adult had returned to this nest site by 3 May 2024 and two young were present 15 Aug tended by three adults; a Red-tailed Hawk took the young and the adults departed by 20 Aug (Kelly Ruxton, personal communication).

 Nesting has occurred in Beatrice at least 2022-2024 in the Hoyt Street area; 1-2 were there in summer 2024, and an adult was feeding two nestlings just southeast of Beatrice 28 Jul 2024.